This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Technology and Broadband Access for Health Literacy Programs

 Digital tools, such as smartphone-based health apps and online patient portals, can greatly enhance patient engagement, support, and health outcomes.
 However, programs using these tools may find it difficult to engage patients who do not have the digital skills, training, or broadband access to utilize these tools effectively.
+Reliable, high-speed internet access continues to be a challenge in some parts of the U.S., often in more remote and rural locations.

-These divides in technology and internet access also make it even more important for programs to focus on methods for improving digital health literacy.
+Divides in technology and internet access make it even more important for programs to focus on methods for improving digital health literacy.
 Improving digital health literacy can help ensure that when people are presented with digital health information, the design is intentional and considers a variety of comprehension levels.
 Programs that incorporate health technology into interventions may wish to consider if it is feasible to provide different options for accessing the information: for example, through patient portals, websites, or mobile apps.

 • Conducting user testing and incorporating the perspectives of rural community members and rural experts in the design of digital programming